drumwarz/rsschool-cv/cv.md

 ## __About Me__

-*I always like to learn something new for myself, set goals and try to achieve them.
-I have good interpersonal and communication skills.
-I work well in a team and I learn and develop new skills very quickly.
-I hope my diligence and courses will help me gain useful knowledge.*
+*At the moment I work as a barber and at the same time I study front-end development.
+I always like to learn something new for myself, set goals and try to achieve them.
+I have good communication skills.
+I hope my diligence and courses will help me gain useful knowledge and improve in the field of development*

 ## __Skills__